 Once the branches of your plants grow through the screen by four inches, begin tying it and retying it as it continues to grow.
 It should create a blanket of sorts at one single height.

-You are effectively “training” the marijuana plants to grow in your desired direction without having to do anything harsh that could adversely affect growth.
+You are effectively “training” the marijuana plants to grow in your desired direction without doing anything harsh that could adversely affect growth.

-This is particularly useful for individuals who either have limited vertical space or limited light emission.
-Having a screen over the top of the plants, keeps them lower, but it also allows the light to concentrate more evenly on each of the plants.
+When you have limited vertical space or limited light emission the screen keeps the plants lower.
+It also allows the light to concentrate more evenly on each of the plants.

 How to top?

-When to scrog
+When to start SCROG training

 Just before the top of the plant hits the screen, cut off all the small branches and side shoots at the bottom.
-This give a boost to the top colas because there will be no energy wasted on the growth of useless and small side shoots and fluffy buds.
+This gives a boost to the top colas because there will be no energy wasted on the growth of useless and small side shoots and fluffy buds.

 The process of taking the branches out of one hole in the screen and placing them in a hole farther away from the plant base is often referred to as “tucking.”
 This should be carried out with the utmost care as any breakages can cause your marijuana plants to reduce growth.